7 Must Do Tasks To Complete When Your Manuscript Is Finished

 1. Research your book title

-Your book title is going to be more important than anything else in attracting potential readers, so it is time to do some serious research into it.
+Your book title will be more important than anything else in attracting potential readers.
+Don’t make a final decision until you do your research.

-You might love your working title, but that means nothing until you are certain it is going to work.
+You might love your working title, but that means nothing until you are sure it will work.

 You need to know how to find a great book title that is unique and will attract readers’ interest.